apache/lucene-site/content/pages/pylucene/jcc/install.md

 - At the command line, enter:
 ```
-$ python setup.py build<br/>
+python setup.py build
-$ sudo python setup.py install<br/>
+sudo python setup.py install
 ```

 ## Requirements

 JCC requires a Java Development Kit to be present.
-It uses the Java Native Invocation Interface and expects _&lt;jni.h&gt;_ and the Java libraries to be present at build and runtime.
+It uses the Java Native Invocation (JNI) interface and expects _&lt;jni.h&gt;_ and the Java libraries to be present at build and runtime.

 JCC requires a C++ compiler.
-A recent C++ compiler for your platform is expected to work as expected.
+A recent C++ compiler for your platform is recommeded and should work as expected.

 ## Shared Mode: Support for the _--shared_ Flag